EADS HH-65 “EUROCOPTER” U.S.C.G.

 Dramatic reworking of a very good image of a pair of “Super Cobras” flying through mountainous terrain.
 The reworked image started out as a battle scene, but the aggressive element was later abandoned and replaced with the idea of a ‘looming storm’.
 A lot of painstaking work was required to create the bright highlights over the various surfaces of the rotocraft.
 Notice the cloud and lightning bolt reflections in the windows.

 In this example, the client wanted the woman removed from the image.
 This required quite a lot of creativity, since much of the elevator was obscured.
 This meant recreating shadows, textures and reflections.
 The image also required to be extended to the left so as to fit the web page format.
 A table with a large flower arrangement were added in to balance the image.

 In this example, we wished to convey the sense of speed and maneuverability of this famous little jet trainer aircraft.
 When creating such pan-motion images, extra care must be taken to create a realistic motion effect, since in reality the distant objects ‘appear’ to move at a slower pace across the frame as compared to those closest to the observer’s point of view.
 Thus the flat image must be broken into fragments so the most distant objects have less blur applied to them than those closest to the field of view.
 A slight blur has also been added to the aircraft, since in truth it is near impossible to follow fast moving objects photographed at slow shutter speeds; capturing a pin sharp image of an object in motion would require a perfect pan-sweep at exactly the same speed as this very fast moving object.
 So it is even these smallest of details which help to achieve highly credible results.

 MAKE AN ENQUIRY

-If you would like to know more about our high quality post production and image enhancement techniques, please drop us a line and we shall be delighted to discuss your photographic and graphic image requirements with great interest.
+If you would like to know more about our emotive advertising style, please feel free to drop us a line and we shall be delighted to discuss your personal publicity requirements with great interest.